 Building up strength is an often neglected part of the training of a middle and long distance runner.
-Whilst it is not as important as for sprinters or field eventers, it is none the less a key part of any regime.

 A large part of the strength required can be attained from circuit training, particularly if you are a not particularly strong distance runner.
-A range of press ups, abdominal curls, tricep dips, back arches etc will provide a good base of strength and strength endurance.
+A range of press ups, abdominal curls, tricep dips, lunges, step-ups, back arches etc. will provide a good base of strength and strength endurance.
 Building good core stability is very important as it helps you keep your posture correct and your stride length long when you get tired.

 Many long distance runners now also undertake a weights program.
 This can involve mixing up the types of weights sessions performed to develop different aspects of strength, for example strength endurance, power or muscle contraction speed.

 To work on strength endurance, the number of reps will be high and the recoveries shorter, such as sessions with 5 sets of 12-15 reps and 1-2 minute recoveries.
 To increase strength and develop power, much heavier weights should be lifted with fewer reps and longer recoveries, e.g. 5 sets of 4-6 reps with 3-5 minute rests.

 However, if the gym is not your favourite place and you are limited for time it is more sensible to strengthen your weaker areas that could, over time, lead to injuries.

 Typically this is performing exercises to strengthen your gluteal muscles, hamstrings and calves.
 This can be achieved through weighted squats, lunges, deadlifts and calf raises.
 Furthermore a focus on single leg strengthening exercises such as pistol squats, split squats and single leg deadlifts are ideal as huge amounts of force go through each leg every time it hits the ground during the running stride.
 See our weights training section for more details.
 Weight Training